Odicci Alexander: Redshirt senior year

-Alexander chose to return for her fifth year of eligibility in 2021, and finished off her college career with her most successful season, despite not playing for a month, from March 12 to April 17, due to a hamstring injury.
+Alexander chose to return for her fifth year of eligibility in 2021.
+She finished off her college career with her most successful season, despite not playing for a month—from March 12 to April 17—due to a hamstring injury.
 She finished 26–6 with 204 strikeouts and a 1.71 ERA, and batted .317 with 26 hits, 13 RBIs, and 2 home runs.
 During the week of May 4, Alexander was named D1Softball's player of the week after recording 25 strikeouts and allowing only one hit in two games, with one of them being a perfect game.
 On May 12, Alexander set a CAA tournament record for single-game strikeouts, recording 16 of them in a no-hitter against Delaware.
 On May 21, she threw a career-high and a JMU single-game record of 19 strikeouts against Liberty in the NCAA Regionals.

 Starting in all three games against Missouri and winning two out of three, Alexander helped James Madison advance to their program's first Women's College World Series.
 In Alexander's 2021 Women's College World Series debut on June 3, James Madison upset number-one seeded Oklahoma 4–3 after eight innings.
 The next day, James Madison defeated Oklahoma State 2–1 to advance to the semi-finals and become the first unseeded team in Women's College World Series history to win two games in the tournament.
 During the top of the seventh inning when Oklahoma State had runners on second and third base, Alexander fielded a bunt and proceeded to dive to tag out OSU's Scotland David at home plate to secure the victory for JMU.
 The play later went viral on the internet and was named the #1 defensive play of the tournament by the NCAA.
 Alexander ended her college career after JMU was eliminated in the semi-finals after losing twice in rematches against Oklahoma 3-6 and 1-7 respectively.
 After being pulled out in the fifth inning during the second semifinal match on June 7, she received a standing ovation from the crowd.
 She finished the tournament starting all four games that JMU played with 66 strikeouts on 1,057 pitches.

 Following the 2021 season, Alexander was named an NFCA Second-Team All American, Softball America Pitcher of the Year, D1 Softball Woman of the Year, CAA Pitcher of the Year, and was nominated for an ESPY award.